-You've no doubt heard of Shopify by now, but usually followed by the words Plus or Advanced.
-Unlike other platforms, Shopify offers multiple tiers to suit the smallest merchant up to enterprise level businesses.
-So let’s take a quick look at what the differences are, and what would be best for your website.
+You've heard of Shopify but usually followed by the words Plus or Advanced.
+Unlike other platforms, Shopify offers multiple tiers to suit the smallest merchant up to enterprise level business, allowing plenty of room to scale easily.
+Let's take a quick look at the differences and what would be best for your business.

-To start with, there are five tiers, all priced differently with functionality available to scale
+To start with, there are five tiers priced differently, with the functionality available to scale

-➔ Shopify – Same as basic, but with more competitive rates and more features; These include, gift cards, report builder, more POS features etc. You also get up to 5 users with Shopify.
+➔ Shopify – Same as basic, but with more competitive rates and more features; these include gift cards, report builder, more POS features, etc. You also get up to 5 users.
 From £49 a month

-➔ Shopify Advanced – with 15 staff accounts limit, The Advanced Shopify plan lets you create custom reports.
-It lets users track sales by referral sources such as Google Ads, i.e, a user can create a report that tracks the sales of their products based on the referral source.
-This helps users to analyze and refine their marketing strategy.
+➔ Shopify Advanced – with a 15 staff account limit, the Advanced Shopify plan lets you create custom reports.
+It lets users track sales by referral sources such as Google Ads.
+This helps users to analyse and refine their marketing strategy.
 The same Shopify Payments rates as Shopify Plus but with a higher cost for using an external gateway.
 Shopify advanced also limits businesses to one store.
-Custom report builder From £249 a month
+From £249 a month

 Check out the full feature and pricing breakdown [here](https://www.shopify.com/uk/pricing)